Healthy Homes Assessment Napier

 Home Assessments Napier for Rental Properties

-There are a myriad of things to be able to examine in an home inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standards.
-There are a few examples:
+There are a myriad of things to look over when conducting an house assessment to see if your rental property meets the requirements of the Healthy Homes Standard.
+The most common are:

 • Does the house has enough ventilation, including extractor fans?

-The repercussions of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of an ruling on tenancy services ruling can have a significant impact for property owners and landlords.
-For expert guidance, contact us today and book your rental property house assessment.
+The repercussions of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of an tenancy solutions ruling can have a significant impact for property owners and landlords.
+For specialist assistance, get in touch today to schedule your rental properties home assessment.

 home assessments for rental properties